 Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Output 2.4: Established resourceefficient and environmentally sustainable small suppliers procedures In progress.
-Follow up on the request of technical assistance from MIC for BAU gap analysis No particular difficulty encountered No. of existing BAU upgraded and trained to provide additional business services and support business linkages (target: 4 - Nampula, Nacala, Pemba + 1 TBD) No. of local businesses (possible value chains: Construction, Hospitality, Industrial maintenance and agroprocessing) accepted in MNEs supply chains (target: 4, 2 Nationwide, 1 in Cabo Delgado and 1 in Nampula; value chain information disaggregated by sex JP Outcome 3 National/Local SMEs capitalize on supply chain/value chain opportunities and provide environmentally sustainable services and products to the extractive industries The National Employment Policy was approved by the Council of Ministers in September 2016.
+Follow up on the request of technical assistance from MIC for BAU gap analysis No particular difficulty encountered No. of existing BAU upgraded and trained to provide additional business services and support business linkages (target: 4 - Nampula, Nacala, Pemba + 1 TBD; achieved: SPX-BAU workshop held in Nampula, 2 BAU officers (from Nampula and C. Delgado) trained on enterprise growth, UNIDO-DASP joint mission, with 2 senior officers from DASP Maputo, for the assessment of BAUs in Cabo Delgado).
+No. of local businesses (possible value chains: Construction, Hospitality, Industrial maintenance and agro/processing) accepted in MNEs supply chains (target: 4, 2 Nationwide, 1 in Cabo Delgado and 1 in Nampula; value chain information disaggregated by se; achievement: not implemented) JP Outcome 3 National/Local SMEs capitalize on supply chain/value chain opportunities and provide environmentally sustainable services and products to the extractive industries The National Employment Policy was approved by the Council of Ministers in September 2016.
 There is a specific focus in the document on the new economic context and how to use the extractive industry as an opportunity to create more and better jobs The Government showed a strong committee to support the jobs creation in the country.
-However as already mentioned, the new global economic environment and the internal financial crisis are posing challenges that can be overcome only with the support of all the parties involved Draft of the Implementation plan of the National Employment Policy in place by May 2017 JP Output 3.1: Employment Action Plan outlines roles and responsibilities of government and social partners 2 background studies produced, validation seminar organized by the social partners.
+However as already mentioned, the new global economic environment and the internal financial crisis are posing challenges that can be overcome only with the support of all the parties involved Draft of the Implementation plan of the National Employment Policy JP Output 3.1: Employment Action Plan outlines roles and responsibilities of government and social partners 2 background studies produced, validation seminar organized by the social partners.
 Dissemination of the employment policy in different fora, among them the National Conference of the youth entrepreneurs on 24 November 2016 at the presence of more than 200 people No particular difficulties encountered National Employment Policy disseminated at National and Provincial level